Can My Spouse Sell Our House Without My Consent in Ohio?

 Are there specific legal precedents in Ohio that address disputes over house sales without consent?
 Case law.

-Should divorce procedures be ongoing, what effects might selling a residence in Ohio have?
-Divorce and property distribution.
+Should divorce procedures be ongoing, what effects might selling a residence in Ohio have on divorce and property distribution?

 Frequently Asked Questions